sspreitzer/restfs/README.md

-# Maya
+# restfs

-Maya is an examplary flask based web application.
+restfs is an examplary flask based web application.
-Its purpose is to demonstrate how flask web applications can be deployed.

 ## Deploy